When Jennifer Rosner’s daughter Sophia was born at Stanford Hospital in July 2000, Jennifer fell instantly in love:

 Then Jennifer and Bill’s second daughter is born.

-Juliet is more profoundly deaf than Sophia, her deafness so severe that is not correctable without cochlear implants.
+Juliet is more profoundly deaf than her sister, her deafness so severe that is not correctable without cochlear implants.

 Jennifer is devastated.